 We keep an ever-growing internal audit log which helps SI staff get a good overview of what is happening in a client’s system.
 The audit log doesn’t contain confidential information, but we track all events like logins, logouts, edits to content, assignment of permissions, emails sent, etc, and it includes data like IP address, browser version, and so on.

-The audit log is currently very technical and low-level, so it’s not accessible to SI customers yet.
-We have plans to make the audit logs available to SI customers too via the application, until then we’re happy to provide an Excel export on a case-by-case basis.
+The audit log is currently very technical and low-level and therefore not easy to read, so it’s not accessible to SI customers by default.
+But we’re happy to provide an Excel export on a case-by-case basis if you need it.
 Just contact us.

 Data portability, deleting your data

 You are welcome to create your own exports.

 This option needs to be enabled by SI staff.
 You can download an XML file that contains all your company data, or you can download data per review cycle.
 You could for instance download just the XML file for all performance reviews done in the Review Cycle 2018.
 The XML file can be used to populate another system if you decide to leave our service.

 You will find the XML-download button for the cycle in the advanced menu on a cycle overview screen, the XML download for the entire system in the general settings -> Advanced tab.
 Since the XML export contains all data, the download button is off by default.
 Please contact SI support to enable the download button.

 We also provide means of exporting data to CSV format, so you can further process it.
 This is available currently for performance review core data, 360 feedback, for objectives, and for your user database.